MSLNZ/msl-network/docs/concurrency_async.rst

 +++++++++++++++++++

 The following code illustrates how to send requests *synchronously*.
-Before you can run this example on your own computer make sure to :ref:`start-manager` and :ref:`start-service`.
+Before you can run this example on your own computer make sure to :ref:`start-manager` and start the :ref:`basic-math-service`.

 .. code-block:: python